FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_connect-node/readme.md

 ```

 !!!
-Note that we currently do not support waiting for a stream node to be connected.
-This means that even if the response
+Note that waiting for a stream node to be connected is currently not supported.
+This means that even if the response code is 200, the connection is not
-code is 200, the connection isn't necessary successful too.
-To test if the connection is successful or in the process
+necessarily successful as well.
+To test if the connection is successful or in
-of connecting, use the RPC again (example below) or look at UC logs.
+the process of connecting, call the RPC again (see example below) or examine the
+UniConfig logs.
 !!!

-## Failed RPC responses

-### Node is already connected
+### Failed example - Node is already connected

 ```json RPC Response, Status: 409
 {
     "errors": {